-The 3 Basic Requirements to Vote in the US
+The 3 Things You Need to Register to Vote in the US

 Here's what you need to register to vote.